ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 $$ P(S_1 \cap S_2) = P(S_1) P(S_2 | S_1) $$

-In general, the chain rule is derived by applying the definition of conditional independence multiple times, as in the following example:
+In general, the chain rule is derived by applying the definition of conditional probability multiple times, as in the following example:

 $$
 \begin{align*}